tidev/titanium-docs/docs/api/titanium/ui/animation.md

 animated from its current state to the state described by the animation object.
 The properties that can be animated include the view's position, size, colors, transformation matrix and opacity.

+You can also specify an animation curve or *easing function* to control the pace of the animation.
+To use an easing function, set the animation's `curve` property to one of the `ANIMATION_CURVE` constants defined in <Titanium.UI>.
+For example, [ANIMATION_CURVE_EASE_IN](Titanium.UI.ANIMATION_CURVE_EASE_IN) specifies an animation that starts slowly and then speeds up.

 Animations can be set to reverse themselves automatically on completion, and to repeat a given number of times.
 For more complicated effects, multiple animations can be combined in sequence, starting one animation when the previous animation completes.